-- Working with the chapter officers to integrate the organization’s mission values with chapter goals, developing a positive relationship with their inter/national organization through attendance at leadership conferences and utilizing available resources.
+- Work with the chapter officers to integrate the organization’s mission and values with chapter goals, and develop a positive relationship with their inter/national organization through attendance at leadership conferences and utilizing available resources.

-- Supervising the chapters affairs as they relate to the organization, the campus, and the community.
+- Supervise the chapter’s affairs as they relate to the organization, the campus, and the community.

-- Maintaining visibility in the chapter by regularly visiting the chapter, or interacting with members via email or video communication, and attending chapter programs and meetings when possible.
+- Maintain visibility in the chapter by regularly visiting the chapter, or interacting with members via email or video communication, and attending chapter programs and meetings when possible.

-- Meeting regularly (at least monthly) with the chapter leadership and being available to meet with members upon request.
+- Meet regularly (at least monthly) with the chapter leadership and be available to meet with members upon request.

-- Ensuring an effective and timely officer transition occurs.
+- Ensure an effective and timely officer transition occurs.

-- Serving as a resource for planning events and programs, resolving issues confronting the chapter and being involved in the education of new members.
+- Serve as a resource for planning events and programs, resolve issues confronting the chapter, and be involved in the education of new members.

-- Educating the chapter about inter/national policies, state and local laws, UW – Madison, and governing council policies.
+- Educate the chapter about inter/national policies, state and local laws, UW-Madison, and governing council policies.